buildbot/buildbot/master/docs/manual/configuration/builders.rst

     The environment variables will override anything in the worker's environment.
     Variables passed directly to a :class:`ShellCommand` will override variables of the same name passed to the Builder.

-    For example, if you have a pool of identical workers it is often easier to manage variables like :envvar:`PATH` from Buildbot rather than manually editing it inside of the workers' environment.
+    For example, if you have a pool of identical workers it is often easier to manage variables like :envvar:`PATH` from Buildbot rather than manually editing them in the workers' environment.

     .. code-block:: python